I'm terrible at following directions, and tend to get impatient with tedious directions. I found this video very helpful and easy to follow.

 3 cups super washing powder

 Method: Grind soap to powder.
 I use my food processor.
 Be careful.
 It grinds very fine, I use a mask to keep from breathing in any particles.
-Allow soap powder to settle then transfer to a large enough canister with a lid.

 You can also use 1/2 a cup of vinegar as a fabric softener.
 Don't worry, it doesn't make the laundry smell like vinegar.